 360 Funds (the "Trust") was organized on February 24, 2005 as a Delaware statutory trust.
-Stringer Growth Fund (the "Fund") is an open-end management investment company and a separate diversified series of the Trust.
+Stringer Tactical Adaptive Risk Fund (formerly, Stringer Growth Fund and hereafter the "Fund") is an open-end management investment company and a separate diversified series of the Trust.
 The Prospectus describes the Fund's investment objective and principal investment strategy, as well as the principal investment risks of the Fund.